muzmates/django-rk/README.md

 # Overview

-django-rk is a django application for integrating with payment system robokassa.ru.
+django-rk is a django application for integrating payment system robokassa.ru.

 # Module settings